 Ms O’Donnell mentioned a recent RSA report which showed that between 2008 and 2012, of the 256 people who did in alcohol-related crashes, most of the drivers killed who had consumed alcohol were young males aged 16-24.
 It is important to remember that if you have been drinking you are unfit to get behind the wheel of a vehicle, even the following day.
 Don’t take the risk.

 Drinking alcohol at any level can increase the risk of damage to your health but this risk increases the more you drink.
 Try to keep track of how many standard drinks you consume.
-One standard drink is a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
+Common examples of one standard drink are a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
 With the humidity set to stick around for the long weekend, keep hydrated by alternating each alcoholic drink with water.

-The Department of Health/HSE recommend that to reduce alcohol-related risks to your health and well-being, adhere to the low-risk guidelines for alcohol consumption:
+The HSE recommends that to reduce alcohol-related risks to your health and wellbeing, you should adhere to the low-risk alcohol guidelines:

 This week, An Garda Siochana revealed that it had arrested 543 people on suspicion of drink driving since the beginning of July.
 105 people have lost their lives on Irish roads to date in 2016.
 In the month of July alone, 18 lives have been lost to date.